BradHutchings/Mmojo-Server-v2/instructions/402-Prepare-to-Test.md

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.

-**Note: The Choose LLM and Choose CPU Threads features are not implemented yet.**

 ---
 <details>
   <summary><b>Update Local Mmojo Server Repo</b> &mdash; Expand if you haven't today.</summary>